stas-kotko/javascript-interview-cheatsheet/topics/Classes/readme.md

 # Classes

 `class` syntax creates a function.
 Code from `constructor` goes to the func body.
-Methods go to the F.prototype.
+Methods go to the `F.prototype`.

 __Not just a syntactic shugar:__
 1. functions created with `class` labeled by `[[IsClassConstructor]]: true`